Wild Wild West: Filming

 Principal photography was set to begin in January 1998, but was pushed three months later to April 22, 1998.
 The interior sequences on the trains of both Artemus Gordon and Dr. Loveless were shot on sets at Warner Bros.
-Burbank Studios, 4000 Warner Boulevard, Burbank, California, while the exterior sequences were shot in Idaho on the Camas Prairie Railroad.
+Studios Burbank, while the exterior sequences were shot in Idaho on the Camas Prairie Railroad.
 The Wanderer in the film is portrayed by the Baltimore & Ohio 4–4–0 No. 25, one of the oldest operating steam locomotives in the U.S. Built in 1856 at the Mason Machine Works in Taunton, Massachusetts, it was later renamed The William Mason in honor of its manufacturer.
 During preproduction, the engine was sent to the steam shops at the Strasburg Rail Road for restoration and repainting.
 The locomotive is brought out for the B&O Train Museum in Baltimore's "Steam Days".
-The William Mason and the Inyo (which was the locomotive used in the original television series) both appeared in the 1956 Disney film The Great Locomotive Chase.
+Both the William Mason and the Inyo, which was the locomotive used in the original television series, previously appeared in the 1956 Disney film The Great Locomotive Chase.

-Much of the Wild West footage was shot around Santa Fe, New Mexico, particularly at the western town film set at the Cook Movie Ranch (now Cerro Pelon Ranch).
+Much of the Wild West footage was shot around Santa Fe, New Mexico, particularly at the Western town film set at the Cook Movie Ranch (now Cerro Pelon Ranch), which was previously used for the 1985 film Silverado.
 During the shooting of a sequence involving stunts and pyrotechnics, a planned building fire grew out of control and quickly overwhelmed the local fire crews that were standing by.
 Much of the town was destroyed before the fire was contained.
-The scene of the spider tank attack destroyed most of the buildings built for Silverado.
-As a homage, a chimney reading "Kasdan Iron Monger" after Silverado director Lawrence Kasdan is briefly shown at the start of the scene.
+In the scene where Loveless' spider attacks the town, a chimney reading "Kasdan Iron Monger" is briefly shown as a homage to Silverado director Lawrence Kasdan.